cysouw/diathesis/text/c06_prepositions.md

 b.
 Der Pullover hängt im Schrank.
 :::

 These verbs use a *haben* perfect both in the intransitive and transitive usage [@next a,b].
-The *Zustandspassiv* of the transitive is sometimes also possible, leading to another intransitive construction with the auxiliary *sein* [@next c].
+The *Zustandspassiv* of the transitive is also possible, leading to another intransitive construction with the auxiliary *sein* [@next c].

 ::: ex
 a.
 Ich habe den Teller an den Tisch geklebt.